VSPPedro/cbra-with-submodule/components/core/README.md

 ### Update only one submodule

-git submodule update <specific path to submodule>
+git submodule update --remote components/core/component_one